matthewJamesAbbott/pqr/README.md

-# pqr — Parquet Viewer & Editor for Power Users
+# pqr — Parquet Viewer & Editor

 A fast, **Vim-like** terminal UI for browsing, searching, editing, and wrangling large collections of Parquet files.